 Influential personalities are being used more and more by companies with wares, goods or services for sale that are looking to cash in by using the influencer craze.

-The success of online content in the search engines is largely dependent on the number of backlinks and social media shares a piece of content receives.
-It is, in large part, for this reason, that the producers of financial content network together.
+The success of online content in the search engines is dependent mainly on the number of backlinks and social media shares a piece of material receives.
+It is, in large part, for this reason, that the producers of financial content network together

 When I was in the service, we used to use the mantra of “you don’t know what you don’t know” as a challenge to improve our plans.
 We used this concept to challenge our beliefs and assume some unknown event could occur that we would otherwise be blissfully unaware of.

-The idea was to find a plan’s biggest weakness until that weakness was no longer a liability.
-The objective was to not just settle at making a plan “bullet-proof”, rather, it needed to be “bazooka-proof”.
+The idea was to find a plan’s biggest weakness, and address it, and fortify the project until that weakness was no longer a liability.
+The objective was to not just settle at making a plan “bullet-proof”; rather, it needed to be “bazooka-proof.”

 This concept of not knowing what we don’t know applies to the internet today.